Exit Times for a Discrete Markov Additive Process: Introduction

 \section{Introduction}

 Exit problems for stochastic processes is a classic topic in applied probability and has received a great deal of attention within the literature.
-In the simplest case of discrete-time random walks, such exit problems are excellently treated in \cite{AV1}, \cite{FEL}, \cite{MJ} and the references therein, and include as particular cases the so-called upwards skip-free random walks.
-That is, random walks for which downward jumps are unrestricted but upward jumps are constrained to a magnitude of at most one.
-On the other hand, in the setting of continuous-time and space, exit problems for equivalent processes upward skip free processes, known in the literature as `spectrally negative L\'evy processes' which observe no positive jumps a.s.,\,have been extensively considered in \cite{BERT} (Chapter VII), \cite{KYPR} (Chapter 8) and references therein, by means of fluctuation theory where semi-explicit expressions are derived in terms of the so-called `scale functions'.
+In the continuous setting (time and space), exit problems for so-called upward skip-free processes, known in the literature as `spectrally negative L\'evy processes', have been extensively considered in \cite{BERT} (Chapter VII), \cite{KYPR} (Chapter 8) and references therein, by means of fluctuation theory where semi-explicit expressions are derived in terms of the so-called `scale functions'.
+On the other hand, in the fully discrete setting exit problems for general discrete-time random walks are excellently treated in \cite{FEL} and \cite{MJ}, among others, by means of probabilistic arguments and include, as particular cases, the corresponding upward skip-free random walks.
+That is, a random walk for which downward jumps are unrestricted but upward jumps are constrained to a magnitude of at most one, emulating the upward `drift' in continuous-time.
+More recently, \cite{AV1} implement the ideas underlying the exit problems for continuous spectrally negative L\'evy processes for their discrete random walk counterparts and derive exit problems and other fluctuation identities in terms of analogous `discrete scale functions'.